Last Updated on November 2, 2023

 - Slam.
 Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 4) bludgeoning damage.

 Engulf.
 The shambling mound engulfs a Medium or smaller creature grappled by it.
 The engulfed target is blinded, restrained, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound’s turns or take 13 (2d8 + 4) bludgeoning damage.
 If the mound moves, the engulfed target moves with it.
 The mound can have only one creature engulfed at a time.

-Basically, the mound advances, directing both of its attacks against the nearest potential prey it can detect with its blindsight.
-Then, if both attacks hit, it completely envelopes the target — meaning they are restrained, blinded, taking damage, and suffocating.
+When a Shambling Mound attacks, if both attacks hit, it completely envelopes the target.
+Meaning they are restrained, blinded, taking damage, and suffocating.

-The suffocating is especially bad because, although a character can hold their breath for a number of minutes equal to 1 + Constitution modifier (minimum 30 seconds), a creature that “runs out of breath or is choking, … can survive for a number of rounds equal to its Constitution modifier (minimum of 1 round).”
+Once a creature “runs out of breath or is choking, … (they) can survive for a number of rounds equal to its Constitution modifier (minimum of 1 round).”

 A Dungeon Master’s Guide to Shambling Mound Encounters

 Shambling mounds are one of my favorite monsters for a few reasons.